cypof/objectfabric/index.md

 <img class="offline" src='/images/offline.png'/>

-When connectivity is down, and for better performance, clients can load resources by merging changes they have in cache.
-They can still store new changes for later synchronization.
+When connectivity is down, and for better performance, clients can load resources by using changes they have in cache.
+They can still store new ones for later synchronization.

 Our implementation does not require developers to deal with connection state at all.
 Resources can always be read and written to, while re-connections are attempted in the background.

 This demo lets you drag images on the screen to see their position replicated between platforms.
 If you kill the server, clients go in offline mode, and try to reconnect while still letting you modify images positions.

 If you restart a client while offline, it loads its last state from offline storage.
-When server is restarted, clients reconnect and converge.
+When the server is restarted, clients reconnect and converge.

 <img class="images" src="/images/images.png"/>